Begin

 Mindfulness trains attentional control and present-moment awareness.
 Over time, that can make it easier to notice stress early, choose a response rather than react automatically, and recover from upsetting thoughts or feelings more quickly [1].

-Clinical studies show benefits for stress reduction and mood when people practice regularly, even for short periods.
-The size of the effect varies by program and population, so treat mindfulness as one tool among several for managing stress [1] [2].
+Clinical studies show benefits for stress reduction and mood when people practice regularly.
+The size of the effect varies by program and population, so treat mindfulness as one tool among several for managing stress [1].

 Quick science note